crexi-dev/rale-limiter/README.md

 * Client request tracking is in-memory and cannot scale to high level requests
 * Tied to the in-memory limitation, request history is not capped.
 A background process to clear old requests or inline pruning would solve this
-* Token based or fixed window rate limit policies
+* Token based or fixed window rate limit policies are possible use cases
-* Wildcards for filters could be a good shortcut
+* Wildcards for filters can make configuration for countries easier.
+For example, "JP-*" for all prefectures in Japan
 * Configuration/Dependency Injection for policy configuration

 ___